mazedlx/laravel-feature-policy/README.md

 ];
 ```

-Alternatively you can add the middleware to the a single route and route group:
+Alternatively you can add the middleware to a single route and route group:

 ```php
 // in a routes file